|

 "

-colors, bright and earthy colors, and those colors give us
+colors, bright and earthy colors, and those colors give uscertain meaning.

 Paul McCartney: What kind of meaning do you think—hot,